lukeeplr/task-management/README.md

 ## task-management

-part of my daily studies in reactjs, i made this simple to-do list app built for managing tasks in my routine add, edit, mark as completed and delete taks
+part of my daily studies in reactjs, i made this simple to-do list app built for managing tasks in my routine

+add, edit, mark as completed and delete tasks

 try it yourself: https://task-management-lukee.vercel.app/